 In many countries it has been public policy for a while to increase participation in higher education, and to upgrade educational qualifications across the population.
 It would be highly reckless to suggest now that this has been a mistake.
 In fact, much more analysis would have to be done before anyone could conclude that people are leaving higher education with qualifications beyond their needs.
 The European report suggests that maybe students are choosing the wrong subjects, and there is some evidence to support that contention: we know for example that there are significant vacancies in the information technology sector that, even now, cannot be filled with appropriately qualified graduates.
 On the other hand the evidence still is that all graduates are more likely to find a job quickly.

 Careers guidance and the careful selection of programmes of study is always desirable, but in the end there is still little evidence that a university education, of whatever kind, does anything other than support labour market success.
-Public policy should continue to recognise this.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+Public policy should continue to recognise this.higher education comment below, or link to this permanent URL from your own site.